Analysis: Ukraine is facing 50,000 Russian troops in Kursk – can they hold out?

 As such, he said, it is understandable why Moscow has not had the immediate incentive to amass a large force in Kursk, having also previously been able to seize back around half of the territory taken by Ukraine with lesser forces.

-But arguing that Mr Trump’s re-election had made Russia’s need to retake Kurk increasingly urgent, while also icentivising Mr Zelensky to keep it under Ukrainian control, Bulent Gokay, a professor of international relations at Keele University, warned that “trying to keep this land will be very costly for Ukrainian troops”.
+But arguing that Mr Trump’s re-election had made Russia’s need to retake Kursk increasingly urgent, while also incentivising Mr Zelensky to keep it under Ukrainian control, Bulent Gokay, a professor of international relations at Keele University, warned that “trying to keep this land will be very costly for Ukrainian troops”.

 On whether the Russians can indeed now succeed in retaking Kursk, Dr Galeotti said: “It’s all really a question of resources.
 I’m not convinced they can do it without transferring some forces from the Donbas [Donetsk] front.